rorybunker/ma-stat-dsm/README.md

 ## Finding discriminative subtrajectories
 ### run.sh:
-Running steps 1 to 3 on for an ad-hoc team or match will be unlikely to discover statistically significant subtrajectories.

-In run.sh, we iterate over different parameters until a statistically singificant subtrajectories are found — at which point the process stops (TO DO: continue the process to discover additional statistically singificant subtrajectories).
+In run.sh, we iterate over different parameters searching for statistically significant discriminative sub-trajectories.

 To run as a batch process, where million2 is the name of the server where postgres is installed, first create the permissions on the shell scipt:
 ```